yeungs2019/ProjectProposal/Project_Proposal.md

 # Project Description

 Four-part writing has been an important aspect when studying music theory.
 To learn this subject quickly, practice must be done tediously to achieve this skill.
 With this project, results will be delivered immediately without the wait of another person(s) approval.
 This project will feature the aspects of computer science alongside with aspects of music writing to allow creativity to take place.
-The purpose of the project is to enhance the number of musical tools, technically, that will allow musicians to use.
-The aim of the project is to accelerate learning four-part harmonies as well as save time for the ones studying music.
+When the user opens this project, they will be met with a blank grand staff.
+The user will be able to create their own four-part harmony using an extension of an open source note notation software.
+They are also able to write roman numerals.
+This will be their roman numeral analysis.
+Once they have completed their melody and roman numeral analysis, they will hit run and the project will point out their errors and prompt them to correct them.

 # Proposed Languages